ADFM Bylaws

 Section 9.
 Committees.
 Committees not having or exercising the authority of the Board of Directors in the management of the organization may be designated by resolution adopted by a majority of the Directors present at a meeting at which a quorum is present.
 The Board may appoint ad hoc committees or task forces as deemed necessary.

 Section 10.
-Board of Directors.
-The Board of Directors shall appoint one or two representatives to the Council of Faculty and Academic Societies (CFAS) of the Association of American Medical Colleges (AAMC).
-The term of office of CFAS representative(s) shall be three years, with option for another three-year term.
-Representative(s) to CFAS shall serve on the Board of Directors of the Association of Departments of Family Medicine during their terms of appointment.
+Council of Faculty and Academic Societies.
+The Board of Directors shall appoint one or two (1-2) representatives to the Council of Faculty and Academic Societies (CFAS) of the Association of American Medical Colleges (AAMC).
+The term of office of CFAS representative(s) shall be three (3) years, with option for another three-year term.
+Representative(s) to CFAS shall serve on the Board of Directors of the Corporation during their terms of appointment.

 ARTICLE VI